 For this trek there will be one team leader/guide.
 We also provide an assistant leader (1 assistant per six trekkers), and Sherpa porters for carrying luggage (usual compliment is one porter for two trekkers).
 This arrangement ensures that anybody in the group gets sick; the trip can still go ahead as planned.
 Swiss Nepal Family Trekking & Expedition can run this trek for any size group, but the maximum size is 12 people in order to make it a pleasant and enjoyable trip.
 However, if you would like to have a larger group, Swiss Nepal Family Trekking & Expedition can make the appropriate arrangements as well.

 During the trek, we can enjoy typical Nepali food, different ethnic cuisines as well as all types of international cuisine (Tibetan, Continental, Italian, Indian, etc.).
 We can even enjoy hot chocolates, variety of breads, drinks and snacks.
 Lunch will be served on the way to our destination and usually along the trail.
 Note that at the camping trek, the food is good, although the menus will be limited.
-A farewell dinner with cultural show and breakfast will be served in our stay in Kathmandu as well as breakfast served in Nepalgunj.
+A farewell dinner and breakfast will be served in our stay in Kathmandu as well as breakfast served in Nepalgunj.